neulab/incremental_tree_edit/README.md

 ```
 bash scripts/githubedits/train.sh source_data/githubedits/configs/graph2iteredit.seq_edit_encoder.20p.json
 ```
+(Note: when you run the experiment for the first time, you might need to wait for ~15 minutes for data preprocessing.)

 To further train the model with PostRefine imitation learning, replace `FOLDER_OF_SUPERVISED_PRETRAINED_MODEL` with your model dir in `source_data/githubedits/configs/graph2iteredit.seq_edit_encoder.20p.postrefine.imitation.json`,